fpl/lovergine.com/posts/2025-01-20-socials-are-not-your-home.md

 to pay at the end of the day.
 They are probably not long-term solutions, but one can always move from one instance to another when things turn down.
 Simply, do not rely too much on them.
-And probably they will not solve the problem of the leaking of photos of you naked and drunked in a party of ten years ago: shit happens even on those systems.
+And probably they will not solve the problem of the leaking of photos of you naked and drunk in a party of ten years ago: shit happens even on those systems.

 If your major interest is ensuring privacy and security, all the protocols and